+Note: the direction indicates the direction to which the ice is moving

 The direction is identified in relation to the grid.
 In a geographical grid, 1 would indicate northeast, 2 east, 3 southeast, etc.

-Table 6a: Direction
+Table 6a: Direction (for ICEDOS, ICELOR.
+ICE_LOC)